 How do you feel about putting veggies in smoothies?
-Personally I am all for it – you can tell from the looks of this chocolate smoothie and green smoothie.
+Personally, I am all for it – you can tell from my other smoothie recipes like my favorite chocolate protein smoothie and this tropical green smoothie as it’s such a great way to get in some extra vitamins and minerals.
+Today we are sharing a super fun and delicious chocolate beet smoothie!

-I know, the combination sounds weird, but works really well.
-Beets are naturally sweet when cooked, so you don’t need to add a banana or additional fruit.
-I love the texture of frozen bananas in smoothies, but sometimes I feel they overpower everything.
+And since beets are naturally sweet when cooked, so you don’t need to add a banana or additional fruit (of course you can if you like though!).
+While I do love the texture of frozen bananas in smoothies, sometimes I feel they overpower everything.

 Cacao contains magnesium, dietary fiber, and antioxidants including flavanols and polyphenols.
-Magnesium is one of the most important minerals for heart health.
-The flavanols in cacao prevent fat-like substances in the bloodstream from clogging the arteries.
+Magnesium is an important mineral in the body for so many processes, including heart health.
+The flavanols in cacao can prevent fat-like substances in the bloodstream from clogging the arteries.
 They also moderate nitric oxide, which is a compound found in beets.

 Beets are loaded with potassium, are high in magnesium, and can help replenish iron.
 Besides being a source of antioxidants, beets contain dietary nitrates.
 Dietary nitrates convert to nitric oxide, which is responsible for the dilation of blood vessels and helps support blood circulation.